brentlintner/linus/docs/background.md

 1.  **Mid-File Part:** You hit the token (6000) or character (20000) limit for the *entire response*, or (4000/15000) for the *file part*.
 2.  **Finish the Part:** Complete the current file part, including its end of file identifier.
-3.  **Add Empty Part:** Immediately after, if that current file part was the last part for the file you are writing, add an empty file part with `NoMoreParts: True`.
+3.  **Add Empty Part:** Immediately after, if that current file part was the last part for the file you are writing, add the special empty file part with `NoMoreParts: True`.
 4.  **"LINUS CONTINUE":** On a new line, print *only*: `LINUS CONTINUE`.
 5.  **Stop:** Nothing else.
 No explanations.

 This sequence is *critical*. `LINUS CONTINUE` signals a continuation.
-A empty file part with `NoMoreParts: True` signals all parts are written for that file.
+A special, empty file part with `NoMoreParts: True` signals all parts are written for that file.

 ## Handling Files